matthewglasenapp/hla_resolve/docs/technical_reference.md

      - Subset the vcf2fasta output to the haploblock coordinates.
      - Match to the HLA database with the subsetted sequence.

+     Note: Because vcf2fasta applies indels that change the sequence length relative to the reference, subsetting the output by genomic coordinates requires computing per-haplotype indel offsets from the filtered VCF.
+For minus-strand genes, the vcf2fasta output is reverse-complemented, so the coordinate transformation must account for strand orientation.
+This applies to all gene-level FASTA subsetting (sections 3a and 3b).

    - **b.
 ARS NOT spanned** — CDS-aware rescue

      Count all QC-pass heterozygous genotypes in the CDS and ARS CDS regions.
 These come from the existing `gene_het_sites`, which is already filtered by `parse_haploblocks()`.